vk12122/bitvijays.github.io-sphinx/docs/LFF-CIS-ElectricalGrid.rst

 Hierarchical Structure
 ----------------------

-SCADA system is hierarchical in nature having two distinct hierarchies - one at national level other at regional level.
+SCADA stand SCADA stands for Supervisory Control And Data Acquisition, and is hierarchical in nature having two distinct hierarchies - one at national level other at regional level.
 At national level, SCADA/EMS system of all RLDCs report to NLDC.
 Data from each RLDC is transmitted to NLDC in real time on dedicated communication lines.

 Hierarchy at Regional Level
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^